Muhammad Haji Ibrahim Egal: Life and education

 Egal was born in 1928, in Odweyne then a part of British Somaliland.
-He hails from the Issa Musse sub-division of the Habar Awal clan of Isaaq.
+He hailed from the Issa Musse sub-division of the Habar Awal sub-clan of the larger Isaaq clan.

 He completed his primary, intermediate, and secondary education in former British Somaliland and then moved to the United Kingdom.
 Egal was married to Asha Saeed Abby, and together they had three sons and two daughters.

 Career

+Prime Minister of the State of Somaliland

-On 26 June 1960, Egal was Prime minister of the newly independent State of Somaliland, which merged five days later with the former Trust Territory of Somalia to form the Somali Republic on July 1, 1960.
+On 26 June 1960, Egal was Prime minister of the newly independent State of Somaliland, which merged five days later with the former Trust Territory of Somalia to form the Somali Republic on 1 July 1960.

 Government work

-He served as the first Somali's defence minister (1960–1962), Education Minister (1962–1963), Prime minister (1967–1969), and ambassador to India (1976–1978), although he was imprisoned twice under Barre dictatorship.
+He served as the first Somali Republic's minister of defence (1960–1961), Education Minister (1962–1963), Prime minister (1967–1969), and ambassador to India (1976–1978), although he was imprisoned twice under Barre dictatorship.

-Prime Minister of Somali Republic
+Prime Minister of the Somali Republic

 In 1967, Abdirashid Ali Shermarke was elected President and he appointed Egal as the Prime Minister.
+The ascension Muhammad Haji Ibrahim Egal to the role of Prime Minister was reportedly in large part financed by thousands of dollars in covert support to him and other pro-Western elements in the ruling Somali Youth League party by the American Central Intelligence Agency.
+According the US State Department memo from 1968 Egal, "...speaks English fluently and, though a Muslim, enjoys a drink.
+He is a pragmatic African moderate and is pro-West."

+While Egal had publicly claimed during 1968 that Somalia had no attention of changing course on the aim to unify all Somalis and reclaim "lost lands", he provoked popular anger in the country after later giving up claims to the Ogaden.

-He was still the Prime Minister and in Washington D.C. when President Abdirashid Ali Shermarke was assassinated on October 15, 1969.
+He was still the prime minister and in the US, when Abdirashid Ali Shermarke was assassinated on 15 October 1969.
 Shortly afterward, the newly established Supreme Revolutionary Council (SRC) led by Major General Siad Barre, Brigadier General Mohamed Ainashe Gule, Lieutenant Colonel Salaad Gabeyre Kediye and Chief of Police Jama Korshel seized power.
 The SRC subsequently renamed the country the Somali Democratic Republic, arrested members of the former civilian government, banned political parties, dissolved the parliament and the Supreme Court, and suspended the constitution.
 Egal was among the politicians detained by the SRC for his prominent role in the nation's early government.
 He was eventually released and was named the Ambassador to India (1976-1978) before the Barre regime imprisoned him again on charges of conspiracy until 1985.

 President of Somaliland

-Egal managed to successfully disarm and rehabilitate rebel groups, stabilised the north western region and Economy of Somaliland, successfully managed to establish bilateral trade with foreign countries, introduce Somaliland new currency the Somaliland shilling, as well as the Somaliland passport and Somaliland national flag and creating the most successful and powerful armed police and military force in Somalia.
+Egal managed to successfully disarm and rehabilitate rebel groups, stabilised the Economy of Somaliland, successfully managed to establish bilateral trade with foreign countries, introduce Somaliland new currency the Somaliland shilling, as well as the Somaliland passport and Somaliland national flag.